Somebody finally said it to me: young people are better at digital.

-I’m not calling ageism or anything, but we know younger people get it.
+I’m not calling ageism or anything (well, I am), but do younger people get it?

 So, to that guy: you’re wrong.
 Listen to my mother – to be really good, you need everyone.

 The dino photo was taken by my father at the Calgary Zoo in the early sixties.
-What you can’t see is the fence, which I assumed was to protect us from the beast, but now understand was to protect the beast from delinquent children.
+What you can’t see is the fence, which I then assumed was to protect us from the beast, but now understand was to protect the beast from delinquent children.
 Alas, it was the authorities that made it extinct.
 Bigger, better, more accurate dinosaurs are down the road at the Tyrrell Museum in Drumheller, Alberta.